 As a nurse, Deb is very passionate about providing positive patient outcomes and is an active member of several associations.
 Deb is striving to advocate for her patients by attending state and federal legislative events to better assist in breaking the stigma to allow patients the choice of entheogenic plants as medicine.

 Always seeking improvement and additional knowledge, Deb graduated Magna Cum Laude with her BSN in early 2020 and is currently in the process of obtaining her Juris Master with a focus in Healthcare Regulation at Florida State University, School of Law.
 She lives in south Florida with her friend, her husband.
-They have two young boys and enjoy being outdoors as often as possible.Disclosure: Deborah L. McCauley, BSN, CRRN. has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+They have two young boys and enjoy being outdoors as often as possible.Disclosure: Deborah L. McCauley, BSN, CRRN. has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.